maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 ![Let's Test](images/ETF/Slide27.jpg)

 It is time to test.
 Try out what how testing flows when focusing on the domain knowledge.
 What do you think of coverage of what you have tested so far?
 Eventually, we care about you not missing relevant information others don’t yet have and thus can’t specifically ask of you!
-Try to make sure you cover the claims the wikipedia page includes, or that you can explain the percentage of coverage against that you think you have.
+Try to make sure you cover the claims the Wikipedia page includes, or that you can explain the percentage of coverage against that you think you have.

 Take 15 minutes alone, or 30 minutes as an ensemble.